trembon/EPiServer.CJansson.MediaDataVersionRouter/README.md

 # EPiServer.CJansson.MediaDataVersionRouter
-Partial router implementation to enable download of older versions of a file
+Partial router implementation to enable download of older versions of a file in Episerver.